Homological invariant properties under cleft extensions: Acknowledgment

 \section{Acknowledgment}

+We thank Sergio Estrada for pointing out the fact that the Gorenstein weak global dimension and the Gorenstein flat-cotorsion global dimension are the same for arbitrary associative ring, which was proved by Weiqing Li; see \cite[Theorem 2.3]{Li}.

 L. Liang was partly supported by NSF of China grant 12271230.
 Y. Ma was partly supported by NSF of Gansu Province grant 23JRRA866, and the Youth Foundation of Lanzhou Jiaotong University grant 2023023.
 G. Yang was partly supported by NSF of China grant 12161049.
-All three authors were also partly supported by the Foundation for Innovative Fundamental Research Group Project of Gansu Province grant 25JRRA805.
+All three authors were also partly supported by the Foundation for Innovative Fundamental Research Group Project of Gansu Province grants 23JRRA684 and 25JRRA805.